0-8-0: United States

 The 0-8-0 wheel arrangement appeared early in locomotive development in the United States, during the mid-1840s.
 The configuration became popular and was more commonly constructed as a tender locomotive.
 It saw extensive use as a heavy switcher and freight engine.

 Beginning in 1844, Ross Winans developed a series of 0-8-0 types for the Baltimore and Ohio Railroad (B&O), starting with a vertical-boiler design where the crankshaft was directly above and geared to the rear driving wheel.
 With a horizontal boiler, this became the Mud Digger class of engines on the B&O, of which twelve were built.
 In late 1847, the B&O moved to abandon geared drives and, in 1848, Baldwin delivered the first of a series of 0-8-0 freight engines.

-The USRA 0-8-0 was a USRA standard class, designed by the United States Railroad Administration during World War I. This was the standard heavy switcher of the USRA types, of which 175 examples were built by ALCO, Baldwin and Lima for many different railroads in the United States.
+The USRA 0-8-0 was a USRA standard class, designed by the United States Railroad Administration during World War I. This was the standard heavy switcher locomotive of the USRA types, of which 175 examples were built by ALCO, Baldwin and Lima for many different railroads in the United States.
 After the dissolution of the USRA in 1920, an additional 1,200 examples of the USRA 0-8-0 were built.

 In the 1920s, the Pennsylvania Railroad wanted the best motive power possible to handle the switching chores at their yards and interchanges.
 Built in its own Juniata Shops, the Pennsylvania Railroad class C1, at 278,000 lb, was the heaviest two-cylinder 0-8-0 switcher ever produced.
 The calculated tractive effort was 76,154 lb.

 The last steam locomotive to be built in the United States for a Class I railroad was 0-8-0 no. 244, a Class S1 switch engine erected by the Norfolk and Western's Roanoke Shops in December 1953.
 It was retired in March 1958.